ace-dent/pngslim/readme.txt

 Inspiration came from a script by JensRex (jens@jensrex.net) 11-Jun-2005 (http://hydrogenaudio.org/forums/?showtopic=22036).
 Big thanks to: D.Blake, counting_pine, fred01, markcramer, K.Silverman, Sined,
-Thundik81, C.Truta, UncleBuck, Zardalu and others.
+Thundik81, Cosmin Truta, UncleBuck, Zardalu, Greg Roelofs and others.
 Finally a massive thanks to all authors of the software on which this script depends, and those pioneers developing and optimizing the PNG standard.